Get Natural Treatments For The 34 Recognised Symptoms Of Menopause

 These are certainly common symptoms but it may surprise you to know that there are actually 34 symptoms of menopause.
 Some are more common than others.

 Some women will breeze through perimenopause as if nothing happened and some will experience severe symptoms that are debilitating.
 Whilst most women won’t have to deal with all of these changes the sheer number of possibilities may seem daunting.
-So what are the 34 symptoms of menopause?

 When does Menopause start?